kcoopermiller/capyswarm/README.md

 ### `client.run()`

-Swarm's `run()` function is analogous to the `client.act()` function in the [Scrapybara Act SDK](https://docs.scrapybara.com/act-sdk) – it takes a `prompt` that should denote the agent’s current objective, and starts an interaction loop between the `Agent`s that continues until they achieve the user's objective.
+Swarm's `run()` function is analogous to the `client.act()` function in the [Scrapybara Act SDK](https://docs.scrapybara.com/act-sdk) – it takes a `prompt` that should denote the agent's current objective, and starts an interaction loop between the `Agent`s that continues until they achieve the user's objective.

 #### Arguments